microsoft/dotnet/releases/net471/KnownIssues/521954 - BCL CultureAwareComparer with ignore casing on serialized on previous versions of .NET do not correctly deserialize on .NET 4.7.1.md

 ## Symptoms

-When deserialzing a CultureAwareComparer that was serialized using ignore case on a previous version of .NET Framework on a machine running .NET Framework 4.7.1, the comparer becomes case sensitive.
+When deserializing a CultureAwareComparer that was serialized using ignore case on a previous version of .NET Framework on a machine running .NET Framework 4.7.1, the comparer becomes case sensitive.

 ## Cause